-Sage 100 Contractor does not automatically post recurring payable transactions; you retain complete control of when to post transactions.
-You can even set a reminder to prompt users in a specific security group when it is time to post the recurring transactions.
+You can set up any transaction that you post on a regular basis for the same amount as a recurring transaction.
+You can even set a reminder to prompt users in a specific security group when it is time to post recurring transactions.